phrohdoh/ynab-rs/README.md

 # `ynab`

-A client library for [You Need A Budget's API](https://api.youneedabudget.com/).
+A software suite for [You Need A Budget's API](https://api.youneedabudget.com/).

 [You Need A Budget](https://youneedabudget.com/) (YNAB) is a service with the goal of helping users "stop living paycheck to paycheck, get out of debt, and save more money."

 This project is not endorsed or maintained by YNAB.